QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

     - h: (decimal, required) The humidity of the air oustide of the sensor (from the same location as the external temperature probe).
     - v: (decimal) The voltage of the sensor's battery.
 This is unused by the mobile app and could be removed.
     - s: (decimal) The voltage from the solar panels.
 This is unused by the mobile app and could be removed.
-- sensors: Identifying data for the Thingsboard sensors that this server connects to.
+- sensors: Identifying data for the ThingsBoard sensors that this server connects to.
-    - id: (varchar, required, primary key) The Thingsboard ID for the sensor.
-This is used to connect to it via the Thingsboard API.
+    - id: (varchar, required, primary key) The ThingsBoard ID for the sensor.
+This is used to connect to it via the ThingsBoard API.
     - name: (varchar, required) An identifying name for the sensor.
     - description: (varchar, required, defaults to "Description not available.")
 A description for the sensor.
 - users: The table for the users that can log into the website.
 There are some legacy columns that are not used at present, and are not required to be populated - it is up to you whether to keep them or not.